all-ride/ride-web-i18n-inline/README.md

 ### Setup

+This modules works with API calls on the ``/l10n`` endpoint.
+So you probably want to secure this path.
+Go to the top right user menu and navigate to "access control". here you can secure the path by adding ``/l10n**`` in the list.

+Only thing left to do is to set role permissions, go to the top right user menu, navigate to "Users", press the array next to "Add new user" and choose "Manage roles".
+Add the same path (``/l10n**``) for each role which should be able to use this module.

+### Composer

 At this moment you can just add this module in your ``modules`` folder (you can manually create this folder in the project root).

 ```bash